 - If you're sightseeing, put on a pedometer.
 Whether you're touring a quaint neighborhood, or visiting a museum, chances are you're logging a lot of steps and miles.
 So, put on a pedometer before you head out and see just how far you walked.
 While it may not be brisk, all of that walking counts towards better health.

-Now it’s your turn: Do you have a travel tip to share?
+Now it’s your turn: Do you have a heart-healthy travel tip to share?